MicrosoftDocs/EMDocs/EMDocs/Solutions/azure-information-protection-securing-data.md

 ![No access](./media/azure-information-protection-securing-data/aip-securing-data-fig2.png)

-The key takeaway on this scenario is that Azure Information Protection can stop attacks from unauthorized users.
+The key takeaway in this scenario is that Azure Information Protection can stop attacks from unauthorized users.
 For more information about cryptographic controls in Azure Information Protection, read [Cryptographic controls used by Azure RMS: Algorithms and key lengths](/information-protection/understand-explore/how-does-it-work.md#cryptographic-controls-used-by-azure-rms-algorithms-and-key-lengths).

 ### Access by malicious programs on behalf of users

 Malicious program accessing on behalf of a user is usually something that takes place without the user's knowledge.
 Trojans , viruses, and other malware are classic examples of malicious programs that can act on behalf of the user.
 If such a program can impersonate the user's identity or leverage user's privileges to take an action, then it can use the [Azure Information Protection SDK](/information-protection/develop/developers-guide.md) to decrypt content on behalf of an unwitting user.
-Since this action takes place under the user’s context, there isn’t a simple way to prevent this attack.
+Since this action takes place in the user’s context, there isn’t a simple way to prevent this attack.

 ![Malicious programs](./media/azure-information-protection-securing-data/aip-securing-data-fig3.png)

-The intent here is to enhance the security of the user's identity, this will assist mitigating rogue applications to hijack user's identity.
+The intent here is to enhance the security of the user's identity, this will assist in mitigating the ability of rogue applications to hijack user's identity.
 Azure Active Directory provides several solutions that can help secure the user identity, for example, using two-factor authentication.
 In addition, there are other capabilities that come as a part of Azure Activity Directory Identity Protection that should be explored to keep the user identity secure.

-One important fact to takeaway from this scenarios is that securing identities falls outside the scope of Azure Information Protection.
+Securing identities falls outside the scope of Azure Information Protection, and falls in the realm of administrator responsibility.

 > [!IMPORTANT]
 > It is also important to focus on a “managed” environment to remove the presence of malicious programs.
 This will be covered in the next scenario.